 This method compares strings.
 It differs from the Compare and CompareTo methods: Equals() tests strings for equality.
 A StringComparison can be used to ignore case.Compare

 The Equals method is invoked with the method name Equals or with the equality operator.
 Most C# programs use the "==" operator syntax.

-Operator: The most common method for string comparisons is part 3.
-Sometimes operator overloading is confusing.
+Part 3: The most common method for string comparisons is the equality operator.Operator

-Finally: We use Compare, CompareOrdinal and CompareTo to get int indicating whether the first string is larger or smaller alphabetically.
+Part 4: We use Compare, CompareOrdinal and CompareTo to get an int indicating whether the first string is larger or smaller alphabetically.

 C# program that compares strings for equality

 // Part 2: use instance method on other string.

 // Part 3: use op_Equality.